There Is No Surveillance Video Of Jeffrey Epstein’s Apparent Suicide, Jail Sources Say As Outrage Builds

 “Something is really troubling about that and I think it needs to be investigated extremely and very thoroughly to make sure there wasn’t any foul play,” Adams said.

 Attorney General William Barr has already demanded answers and opened a federal investigation into Epstein’s death, but Barr himself has been in some controversy.
 As The Inquisitr reported, a New York mafia informant who frequently visited late mob boss John Gotti at the Metropolitan Correctional Center said the jail may have received a secret visit from Barr close to two weeks ago.
-In an account published by The New York Post, former Gotti adviser Lewis Kasman said the visit would have taken place around the time that Epstein was found injured in his jail cell.
+In an account published by the New York Post, former Gotti adviser Lewis Kasman said the visit would have taken place around the time that Epstein was found injured in his jail cell.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.